ECronin1973/WSAA-Project/README.md

 - It guides you through setup, usage, and analysis.
 - It helps you understand the meaning and significance of the data and results.

-If you want to understand, run, or extend this project, start here.

 ## Table of Contents

 - [Overview](#overview)